Rodrigo Abd

-Rodrigo Abd is a staff photographer for the Associated Press, who was part of a team awarded the Pulitzer Prize in 2013 for its coverage of the Syrian Civil War.
+Rodrigo Abd is a Pulitzer Prize winning Argentine photojournalist for the Associated Press (AP).
+He was part of a team awarded the Pulitzer Prize in 2013 for its coverage of the Syrian Civil War.

 Biography & Career

 Abd was born in Buenos Aires on October 27, 1976.
-Abd began his career for several newspapers (La Razon and La Nacion) as a staff photographer from 1999-2003.
+Abd began his career for several newspapers (La Razon and La Nacion) as a staff photographer from 1999 to 2003.
 In 2003 Abd began working for the Associated Press based in Guatemala (the only exception being his operation in Kabul, Afghanistan in 2006) as a staff photographer.
 Since then he has continued his work under the Associated Press on multiple special assignments and is currently living in Lima, Peru.
 As a staff photographer Abd has been praised for his passion documenting subjects that photographers may shy away from.
 Most of Abd's work in Guatemala depicted hospital wards, violent crime scenes, and uprooted graves.
 Abd is known for his keen photographer's eye and his focus on the interrelation of social struggles; the cause and effect empower his works.
 The following quote form Abd epitomizes his philosophy on photojournalism;